Henri Cochet: Professional career (1933–1939)

 In early 1934 Cochet went on to showcase in Santiago and Vina del Mar, where he was challenged by the Pilo Facondi and Perico Facondi brothers, Chile's leading professionals, who both lost two matches each against Cochet.
 Plaa and Cochet returned in February to the Madison Square Garden where Vines and Tilden were already practising and waiting for them.
 In New York, Vines and Tilden outclassed Cochet in a four and five-set match respectively and the Americans were victorious in the doubles over the French pair as well.
 During the ten-city tour across the United States and Canada, the Tilden-Cochet match was always the main fixture.
 Tilden finished the tour as winner by an eight to two head-to-head margin against Cochet.
 In April in Providence Cochet was drawn to play Vincent Richards in singles and with Plaa played Barnes and Richards, both matches resulted in a French two straight sets victory.
 Cochet and Richards toured North America in April and May.

 The first official tournament of a new tournament circuit was held in May at the Park Avenue Tennis Club, New York and was called the Eastern Pro Championships.
 Cochet finished in fourth place in the concluding round-robin.
 In late May Philadelphia hosted the Middle States tournament at its Germantown Cricket Club; Cochet advanced to the semi-final where Tilden's superiority proved to be his undoing.
 Cochet then sailed home to France and consequently missed the US Pro Tennis Championships.
 He chose instead to gather money in exhibition matches in Havana, Haiti, and Martinique on his way home.
 In France the official tour continued in Bayonne in August, where Cochet dropped his two singles matches to Tilden and Keith Gledhill in front of a home crowd.
-A Marseilles team event was scheduled in September where Cochet lost to Tilden, equalized against Gledhill and lost again in the doubles with Plaa to the Americans, who took the final victory as well.
+A Marseille team event was scheduled in September where Cochet lost to Tilden, equalized against Gledhill and lost again in the doubles with Plaa to the Americans, who took the final victory as well.
 Two weeks later in a single-elimination tournament at Cochet's native Lyon Football Club he almost delighted the crowd with home victory but Tilden stole the second and third set to spoil the feat.
 Cochet subsequently suffered from an illness and missed the following events.
 Throughout the season Cochet earned a total of $17.381.